<?xml version="1.0" encoding="UTF-8"?>

 >

-<url><loc>https://royabloom.blog/2026/05/11/friendship/</loc><news:news><news:publication><news:name>Roya Bloom</news:name><news:language>en</news:language></news:publication><news:publication_date>2026-05-11T06:00:00+00:00</news:publication_date><news:title>Friendship Paradox: Why Others Always Seem More Connected Than You</news:title><news:keywords>Productivity, Time Management, Meeting, efficiency, strategy, schedule, technique, planning, lifehack, procrastination, Leadership, women, smartgoals, goals, achievement, task, stress, guide, discipline, knowledge, improvement, progress, mindset, life, wellbeing, mind, motivation, personalgrowth, habit, behaviors, goalsetting, Psychology, education, accomplishment, notes, learning, entrepreneur, studying, decision, growth mindset, study techniques, self-management, mental health, decision-making, study tips, focus, behavioral science, habit design, self-awareness, paradox</news:keywords></news:news><image:image><image:loc>https://royabloom.blog/wp-content/uploads/2026/04/whisk_25a916a5b815ba285b249d3ff2ce3afddr.jpeg?w=150</image:loc></image:image></url></urlset>
+<url><loc>https://royabloom.blog/2026/05/25/helping/</loc><news:news><news:publication><news:name>Roya Bloom</news:name><news:language>en</news:language></news:publication><news:publication_date>2026-05-25T06:00:00+00:00</news:publication_date><news:title>Helping Paradox: Why Giving Too Much Can Hurt Productivity and Balance</news:title><news:keywords>Productivity, Time Management, Philosophy, Meeting, efficiency, strategy, schedule, technique, planning, japanese, lifehack, procrastination, Leadership, women, smartgoals, goals, achievement, task, stress, guide, japanesephilosophy, discipline, knowledge, improvement, progress, mindset, life, wellbeing, happiness, mind, human, motivation, personalgrowth, habit, behaviors, goalsetting, Psychology, Well-Being, education, accomplishment, notetaking, notes, learning, entrepreneur, studying, decision, growth mindset, behavioral economics, emotional intelligence, study techniques, self-management, mental health, decision-making, study tips, self-control, focus, behavioral science, habit design, self-improvement, self-regulation, self-awareness, paradox</news:keywords></news:news><image:image><image:loc>https://royabloom.blog/wp-content/uploads/2026/04/0005eb92-a6f5-43a8-acb7-8a841fe70141.jpg?w=150</image:loc></image:image></url></urlset>